 In just a four-week course, I introduced 15 undergraduates from the University of Oregon Clark Honors College to microorganisms and the myriad ways in which we need them.
 More than that, we talked about how access to things, like nutritious foods (and especially fiber), per- and postnatal health care, or greenspace and city parks, could influence the microbial exposures you would have over your lifetime.
 Inequalities in that access – such as only putting parks in wealthier neighborhoods – creates social inequity in resource distribution, but it also creates inequity in microbial exposure and the effect on your health.

 The course assignments were literature review essays on various topics, which were compiled into a single manuscript as the group-based final project for the course.
 This large version is available as a preprint; however, the published version is more focused (abstract below).
+Course materials are here.

 What is next for ‘Microbes and Social Equity’?

 Since publishing in November, a number of researchers have connected with me, and we have formed a loose collaboration for “Microbes and Social Equity Part 2”.
 We have several initiatives in development, and there will be news releases as those coalesce.
-At this time, we are considered a journal special call, and a series of workshops/mini-symposia, both with the goal of connecting researchers and practitioners.
+At this time, we are developing a journal special call, and a series of workshops/mini-symposia, both with the goal of connecting researchers and practitioners.
 Stay tuned!

 Suzanne L. Ishaq1,2*, Maurisa Rapp2,3, Risa Byerly2,3, Loretta S. McClellan2, Maya R. O’Boyle2, Anika Nykanen2, Patrick J. Fuller2,4, Calvin Aas2, Jude M. Stone2, Sean Killpatrick2,4, Manami M. Uptegrove2, Alex Vischer2, Hannah Wolf2, Fiona Smallman2, Houston Eymann2,5, Simon Narode2, Ellee Stapleton6, Camille C. Cioffi7, Hannah Tavalire8